You benefit from a price discount and we pay 10% of our fee to Cancer Research UK.

 Executors are the people you name in your Will to carry out your wishes after you die.
 They will be responsible for all aspects of winding up your affairs after you’ve passed away such as arranging your funeral, notifying people and organisations that you’ve died, collating information about your assets and liabilities, dealing with any tax bills, paying debts and then distributing your estate to your chosen beneficiaries.

-One option to consider is using The Co-Operative’s Professional Executorship Service which offers these benefits:
+One option to consider is using The Co-op’s Professional Executorship Service which offers these benefits:

 "The contact with the Will writing executive was excellent.
 She was calm, clear and precise with a delightful personality.
 Very reassuring and knowledgeable."
 P. S.